Table of Contents

 In this article, you will learn how to set the session path for your applications using the Cloudways Platform.

-Why You Should Set up Session Path
+Why You Should Set Up Session Path

 Usually, a website is not intelligent enough to maintain any information about visitors navigating from one page to another.
 HTTP is a stateless protocol which means that a server can not remember every user among multiple requests, but you can easily handle this limitation by enabling the PHP sessions.

-PHP sessions allow you to track each website visitor across different pages of a website and store information about them at a specific path, also known as the session save path.
+PHP sessions allow you to track each website visitor across different pages of a website and store information about them on a specific path, also known as the session save path.
 In addition, PHP sessions inform the server that all requests originate from the same visitor; thus, allowing you to customize the user experience and save their preferences.

 How to Set the Session Path for an Application

-Set Session Path — Fetching the Server Hostname
+Step #1 — Fetching the Server Hostname